Memorial Day Sale – Shop Now

 • Water-resistant: Sweat your heart out and create your home gym on any level, including your basement.
 Rubber isn’t particular.

-• Excellent sound absorption: Drop those weights and pound away on the treadmill – rubber will help absorb the sound and keep your neighbors from hating you.
+• Excellent sound absorption: Drop those weights and run miles on the treadmill – rubber will help absorb the sound.

 Cons of Rubber Gym Flooring

 • Weight: With all that durability comes a pretty bulky floor that weighs quite a bit.
-If you choose rolled rubber gym flooring, you’ll want to enlist the help of friends to help with installation.
+If you choose rubber rolls, you’ll want to enlist the help of friends to help with installation.

 • Little temperature insulation: Rubber is a bad insulator against temperature transmission.
 When you use rubber on cold basement subfloors, the rubber will still feel cold to the touch.
 However, rubber works well over heated flooring systems.

-• Price: Some rubber home gym flooring options to get pretty pricey.
+• Price: Some rubber home gym flooring options do get pretty pricey.
 Although it may not always be the cheapest option, it does typically provide the best value.

 • Smell: New rubber flooring sometimes comes with a distinct rubber odor.
 Fortunately, you can address this by mopping the flooring with a mix of soap and water a few times and keeping the area well-ventilated.